 Accommodation in Nice is known to be expensive.
 Supply is limited as the majority of housing is used for short-term vacation rentals or as second homes for city dwellers.

-Some expats are lucky enough to have their employers provide housing options, a housing allowance, or a contact from which it’s possible to negotiate a loan or payment plan.
+Some expats are lucky enough to have their employers provide housing options, a housing allowance, or a contact from which it’s possible to negotiate a favourable payment plan.
 On the other hand, others must secure accommodation themselves, and in these cases there are some important points to consider.

 Types of accommodation in Nice